The M&S January sale is here – and these are the best deals

 Being one of the most popular brands stocked at M&S, it comes as no surprise that Nobody’s Child is one of the discounted names in the end of year sales.
 With 20 per cent off, these high-waisted pleat front wide-leg jeans are a real wardrobe staple, thanks to their flattering pleated shape and classic blue wash.

-M&S collection pure cotton sateen stripe bedding set, super king: Was £60, now £42, Marksandspencer.com
+M&S collection pure cotton sateen stripe bedding set, single: Was £30, now £21, Marksandspencer.com

 M&S x Bella Freud cashmere scarf: Was £89, now £62, Marksandspencer.com